ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 - **SpellCheckHighlighter** and **SpellCheckTextEdit** integrate with **pyenchant** to highlight spelling errors in real time.
 - Incorrect words are underlined and can be corrected via a context menu (click on the word).

-🎙️ **Asynchronous Speech Synthesis (TTS)**
+🎙️ **Synchronous Speech and Text Display (TTS)**
-- **AssistantMessageWorker** splits the assistant’s reply into smaller parts, synthesizes the corresponding speech using the Coqui TTS model, and plays it sequentially.
+- **AssistantMessageWorker** divides the assistant’s reply into smaller segments, then for each segment it synthesizes the corresponding audio using the Coqui TTS model.
-- The worker emits text updates gradually into the chat area, ensuring the UI remains responsive during speech playback.
+- While playing the generated audio, the worker simultaneously emits text characters with a delay calculated to match the audio duration.
+This approach ensures that the text appears on the chat interface in perfect synchrony with the speech playback.

 ### 🧠 **AI Assistant Logic**
 - **Audio Input & Output:**